-Research & Writing Team: This team will provide research, analysis and proposal preparation and will be comprised of the non-native planting proponent and staff from Planning, Ecological Services, Silviculture, the Nursery, Forest Health and other staff or programs depending on the species and its intended use.
-The "non-native planting proponent" may include a group of district staff and/ or central office staff seeking to use a non-native species to fulfill management objectives.
+Research & Writing Team: This team will provide research, analysis and proposal preparation and will be comprised of the non-native planting proponent and staff from Planning, Ecological Services, Silviculture, Penn Nursery, Forest Health and other staff or programs depending on the species and its intended use.
+The "non-native planting proponent" should include an individual or a group (district and/or central office staff) seeking to use a non-native species to fulfill management objectives.
 The research and writing team should prepare a written proposal, detailing the rationale for using the non-native species and using data and observations as support.
 Program sections should provide guidance and critical feedback and determine compliance with state forest policies and regulations.

-Review Team: Comprised of all applicable Central Office Divisions and Sections, Assistant State foresters and District staff.
+Review Team: Comprised of all applicable Central Office Divisions and Sections, Assistant State Foresters and District staff.
 Review staff will vary depending on the species being assessed.
-This team will review, discuss and provide recommendations to State forester.
+This team will review, discuss and provide recommendations to State Forester.

-Approval: The State forester may approve or disapprove the use of non-native species based on the team recommendations and are subject to change.
+Approval: The State Forester may approve or disapprove the use of non-native species based on the team recommendations and are subject to change.